lepathie/AMe-Forum/README.md

 - SASS, LESS, CSS support (Also support styles encapsulation for Angular 2)
 - Testing framework with Mocha and Chai
 - Meteor-RxJS support and usage

+### Conceptional design

+The conceptional design can be found [here](https://www.figma.com/file/m3eWG6zgkKdGblxd9TnNGy/AMe-Forum?node-id=0%3A1 "Conceptional design of AMe-Forum on Figma").
+All future components should follow the design language specified there.

 ### Defaults